dlh01/dave-wpstarterkit/README.markdown

 Dave's WordPress Boilerplate is a personal project to take some of the repetitiveness out of creating new WP sites.
 The goal is to include some plugins and modifications to a standard WordPress install that I would make anyway.
-Please note that this project is *not yet production-ready* in any way.
+Please note that this project has not yet been extensively tested in production environments.

 ## The wp-content directory and wp-config.php ##